igorrochadasilva/rocketseat-backend-2023/Projeto_3/api-solid/readme.md

 - In this class, the objective is to implement the functionality of Prisma's environment file for Vitest.
 This will be manipulating the `DATABASE_URL` environment variable to generate a new URL with a unique `scheme` and running the migrations.
 At the end of each test cycle, a `schema` drop will be performed to ensure that each test runs with a clean and isolated environment.

 **Teste E2E do registro**
+- the end-to-end test (e2e) is implemented for creating a user in the API, using the Supertest package to carry out HTTP requests.
+The goal is to test the user creation functionality from the route layer to the database persistence layer, ensuring the integrity of the system as a whole.

 **Teste E2E da autenticação**